Rixton-with-Glazebrook

 Rixton-with-Glazebrook is a civil parish in the Borough of Warrington, Cheshire, England.
-Historically part of Lancashire, it lies to the east of Warrington and borders Cadishead, and is largely farmland.
-It has a railway station at Glazebrook and is served by buses along the A57 road.
+Formerly within the historic county of Lancashire, it lies to the east of Warrington and is largely farmland.
+At the 2011 Census, the parish had a population of 1,960.
+Its main settlements are the villages of Glazebrook and Hollins Green, and Rixton hamlet.

 The parish was originally a township within Warrington parish before becoming a separate parish in 1866.
 It was part of the Warrington Poor Law Union and, from 1894, Warrington Rural District, and the District of Warrington from 1974.

-According to the 2011 Census, Rixton-with-Glazebrook parish had a population of 1,960.

 Glazebrook has a small housing estate, a post office and Glazebrook railway station.
 The station, on the Liverpool to Manchester southern route, marks the westernmost boundary of the Transport for Greater Manchester area.

-The village lies around 4 miles east of Warrington town centre and is bounded by Cadishead to the east and Culcheth to the north.

-Etymology
+Glazebrook is about 6 mi north-east of Warrington town centre; just east of the village is Cadishead, in Greater Manchester.

+Hollins Green, south of Glazebrook, is on the A57 Warrington–Manchester road.
+Rixton lies a short distance south-west of Hollins Green.

+The Manchester Ship Canal follows a stretch of the River Mersey which runs close to Hollins Green and forms the south-eastern parish boundary.
+The boundary in the north-east follows the Glaze Brook, which joins the Mersey just upstream of Hollins Green.

+Toponymy

 The name "Rixton" derives from the personal name "Ric" and tun, which is Old English for a homestead or settlement.
 "Glazebrook" derives from Brittonic glas, which can mean either a river, or else "blue" or "green or blue", and brook, from Old English "brōc", meaning a small stream.